rust-lang/book/second-edition/src/ch03-02-data-types.md

 An *integer* is a number without a fractional component.
 We used one integer type earlier in this chapter, the `i32` type.
-This type declaration indicates that the value it’s associated with should be a signed integer (hence the `i`, as opposed to a `u` for unsigned) for a 32-bit system.
+This type declaration indicates that the value it’s associated with should be a signed integer (hence the `i`, as opposed to a `u` for unsigned) that takes up 32 bits of space.
 Table 3-1 shows the built-in integer types in Rust.
 Each variant in the Signed and Unsigned columns (for example, *i32*) can be used to declare the type of an integer value.

 <span class="caption">Table 3-1: Integer Types in Rust</span>